gchq/stroom-docs/content/en/docs/reference-section/expressions/string.md

 > rgb(255, 255, 255) // falls back to the 'otherwise' value
 ```

-in Java, this would be equivalent to
+In Java, this would be equivalent to

 ```java
 String decode(value) {